NZMSA/2018-Phase-2/6. Authentication/README.md

 $git checkout -b feature/authentication
 $git status
 #On branch feature/authentication
+git branch --set-upstream feature/authentication
 ```
 This creates a new branch locally and switch to it.
+As this branch is not on GitHub yet, Set-upstream will create this branch on GitHub.

 Now we are ready for development. :)